Chipdelmal/MoNeT_DA/PAN/TPP/README.md

 # Target Product Profile (TPP)

+## Description

+Given a fully-linked drive, we investigate the effect of changes in the following construct's characteristics:

+* Homing allele fitness (SHC)
+* Resistant allele fitness cost (SBC)
+* Homology-directed repair (HDR)
+* Resistance generation rate (RGR)
+* Probability of infection (INF)

+upon:

+* Mosquito reduction (HLT)
+* Incidence (CSS)
+* Mortality (MRT)
+* Prevalence (PRV)

+calculated on the Window of Protection (WOP) and Cumulative Potential for Transmission (CPT) metrics.
+This sensitivity analysis takes place in Burkina Faso, and Kenya at three different levels of Entomological Inoculation Rate (EIR).

 ## Pipeline

 To generate the whole set of analysis, the following set of bash scripts needs to be run in order.